 The full list of Visa Infinite benefits can be found here.

 The Standard Chartered Visa Infinite X card lacks any allure with an expensive sign-up bonus, very average local and overseas earn rate, an uncompetitive foreign currency transaction fee and only a couple of complimentary lounge visits each year on the benefits side.

 Similar perks are available using cards with a much lower annual fee.

 On the plus side there are a host of new loyalty programs to transfer your points to, however the transfer ratios for many of these will rule them out as an option for most of our readers.

-Without any significant offer before the second year annual fee is due, like another generous miles incentive for example, we can’t see anyone keeping the X card into year two.
+For those who got in at the 100k or 60k sign-up bonus levels, without any significant offer before the second year annual fee is due, we can’t see anyone keeping the X Card into year two.
 Metal or not, there are simply much better alternatives on the market for general spend.

 Our recommendations for credit cards and other similar products on this site do not constitute financial advice.